ReinV/SCOPE/README.md

 This script takes query searches in a text file from the 'queries' folder as input, extracts all the chemical annotations in the papers found with this query on the Europe PMC site, and pust the results in a .tsv file in the 'results' folder.

 ### make_table.py
 This scripts takes the results from the 'results' folder as input, as well as the ChEBI files in the 'files' folder, and makes a table for every chemical containing its ID, count, mass, etc. This table is stored as a .tsv file in the 'tables' folder.
+Additionally, counts from the chemicals are normalized with [term frequency inversed document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), using the data in the 'searches_by_year' folder.

-### visualize.py
+### visualize_query.py
   This script takes a table from the 'tables' folder as an input.
 These counts are then shown in interactive hexabin plots with mass on y-axis and logP on x-axis using the Bokeh Library.

-Will be added later: Counts from the chemicals are normalized with [term frequency inversed document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 ## Run only once (per month) scripts